Chapter 2 — Rachel DuValle

 "Wanted to know if we knew anything about his stuff being stolen.
 Only got him to leave when I convinced him you wouldn't be home for hours."

-Rachel shook her head, exasperated, but began to saw at the rope with the scissors all the same.
+Rachel shook her head, exasperated, but began to saw at the rope with the knife all the same.
 It was tough, military-grade stuff—unsurprising given the culprit.
 As she finally worked through the first few strands, Will began to rise higher toward the ceiling.
 He let out a yelp of pain.

 Fear pulsed through her entire body, as panicked visions of her beloved's body twisting all out of proportion from the ropes surged through her mind.
 She stopped dead, not daring to move the blade another inch.